Mohammed Al Dahbashi

 Josh is particularly skilled in conducting medium and large-scale construction disputes, and has been consistently named as a Leading Construction Litigation Lawyer in his native jurisdiction, having previously been a principal of a leading law firm specialising in construction, development and infrastructure and a senior associate of a global firm.

-Josh is admitted as a legal practitioner in Australia.
+Josh is admitted as a legal practitioner in Queensland, Australia and the State of New York.

 - Julian Critchlow, Senior Legal Consultant